 Lynne Westerfield

-Stewardship Program Manager
+Stewardship Program Director

 Lynne received her masters degree in Natural Resources from the University of Idaho and her undergraduate degree in Geology from Colorado College.
-She co-founded the Cloud City Conservation Center in Leadville, Colorado and believes in community-scale solutions to our trickiest environmental dilemmas.
-Lynne has guided all over the West and the world, and is currently a river guide and trip leader for Canyon Explorations in Grand Canyon.
+In 2013, she founded the Cloud City Conservation Center in Leadville, Colorado.
+Since her days guiding on the Forks of the Kern in California, Lynne has guided all over the West and the world, including on the Futaleufu, the Zanskar, and the Alsek, and is currently a river guide and trip leader for Canyon Explorations in Grand Canyon.